luizantoniona/eeg-epileptic-seizure-detection/README.md

 - **Data split:** The normalized data is split into two subsets: training data, and test data.

-  - **Train:** This subset is used to train the machine learning model.
+  - **Train:** This subset is splited in 80% used to train the machine learning model, and 20% to tune the hyperparameters.

   - **Test:** This subset is used to evaluate the performance of the trained model on unseen data.